TIBHannover/oer-github-tutorial/tutorial.md

 ### Done!
 At the front page of your repository, inside the `README.md` content, there are several links you can use to view your generated documents.
 Click on the `landing page` link to view a page that lists metadata about your OER and supplies several links to different output formats (like a web version, a pdf version, ...).

-> You can insert your OER into the OER search index [oersi.org](https://oersi.org).
-To learn how to do this, head over to the section [Insert the course in OERSI](#insert-your-coursedocument-in-oersi).
+> To insert your OER into the OER search index [oersi.org](https://oersi.org), head to the `About` section in the index of your repository, click on the settings symbol and add `open-educational-resources` to `Topics`.
+Your course will be indexed at night and appear on the next day.

 </section>